ualvesdias/ualvesdias.github.io/_posts/2019-04-24-matchbox-machine-that-learns.md

 # The Python code

 When I read about this machine learning game, the first thing that came to my mind was that I wanted to implement this in Python and put it in a Telegram bot.
 So [here](https://github.com/ualvesdias/HexaPawnGame) is the code and [here](https://t.me/hexapawnbot) is the Telegram bot.
 To represent the matchboxes I used a python dictionary.
-I came up with a system to represent the board states and the moves with numbers, and for each of the machine's losses, I can remove the moves that cause the loss as well as all of the other moves in the case of winning (I opted not to go with the probability pproach.
+I came up with a system to represent the board states and the moves with numbers, and for each of the machine's losses, I can remove the moves that cause the loss as well as all of the other moves in the case of winning (I opted not to go with the probability approach.
 Also, keep in mind that this choice is a negative reinforcement.
 I'm removing items from the system that will cause the machine to "learn" and apply this learning next time it bumps into the same situation).

 ***